An Unlikely Trajectory : Literary and Cultural Leftism in Taiwan

 Part II.
 The Early Postwar Era (1945-1960s)

-4. The Dissemination of Early Postwar Leftism through the Reception of Lu Xun in Taiwan (1925-1949)
+4. The Dissemination of Early Postwar Leftism Through the Reception of Lu Xun in Taiwan (1925-1949)

-Huang Ying-che Huang, translated by Yi-hung Liu
+Huang Ying-che, translated by Yi-hung Liu

 5. Identities, Genealogy, and Political Actions of Left-Wing Female Political Victims of the White Terror in the 1950s

-Li Shu-Cchun Li, translated by Alec Martin
+Li Shu-chun, translated by Alec Martin

 6. Revelation and Evocation: On Su Beng's 400-Year History of the Taiwanese People as National History